LA Rams’ “get-back coach” on leave after arrest, charges

-LOS ANGELES (AP) — Ted Rath, the Los Angeles Rams’ director of strength training and performance, is on a leave of absence after being arrested and charged with three misdemeanor counts of sexual battery.
+LOS ANGELES (AP) — Ted Rath, the Los Angeles Rams’ director of strength training and performance, is on a leave of absence after being arrested in January and charged with three misdemeanor counts of sexual battery.

 Along with his responsibilities in strength training, Rath gained minor fame last season as the so-called “get-back coach” assigned to make sure Rams head coach Sean McVay doesn’t step too far onto the field while coaching on the sideline.

-Rath was arrested and released on bail Jan.
+Rath was arrested and released on $5,000 bail on Jan.
 15, five days before the Rams beat New Orleans in the NFC championship game, according to Ventura County Sheriff’s Department spokesman Eric Hatlee.
+The incident occurred June 15, but the subsequent investigation didn’t result in charges and an arrest until seven months later.

 Rath didn’t travel with the team to New Orleans or to the Super Bowl.
 The Rams said the coach was recovering from an injury at the time.